JacksonRussett/heps_testbench/README.md

 # heps_testbench

-Suite of a functions for simulating the Polarization-Frequency Hyper-entangled Photon Pair Source (HEPS) based on ___.
+Suite of a functions for simulating the Polarization-Frequency Hyper-entangled Photon Pair Source (HEPS) based on [Chen 2022](https://opg.optica.org/abstract.cfm?uri=OFC-2022-Th4B.2).

-Sagnac-based configuration of the source that we wish to simulate.
+Below is the sagnac-based configuration of the source that we wish to simulate.
 ```
 ________x______
 |              |   _________ Output 1